smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 However, depending on the Operator Replay Virtual Device Control Mode chosen (from four options listed below), it might be necessary to briefly stop and restart the Telnet Server.
-This would be required only if the Agent\'s Telnet Exit Program is being activated or deactivated, as explained below.
+This would be required only if the Agent's Telnet Exit Program is being activated or deactivated, as explained below.

 ## Using Operator Replay Without Automatic Virtual Devices

-The IBM i LSAM Operator Replay facility requires the use of a virtual display device to emulate an interactive user\'s job.
+The IBM i LSAM Operator Replay facility requires the use of a virtual display device to emulate an interactive user's job.
 However, IBM i system administrators may have chosen to disable automatic creation of virtual devices as a measure to improve system security.